 What Type of Big Bear Rental Should You Book?

 A vacation rental with a hot tub of course!
 Not only does a hot tub feel like a luxury add-on, but it can also provide relaxation after a day on the slopes.
 Big Bear vacations are usually filled with physical activity.
 An on-site hot tub at a rental home creates a balance of high activity with rest and relaxation.

 Soaks can soothe any muscle aches or pains from minor tumbles taken on a tough run and get everyone primed for another day of skiing.
 This amenity also gives kids something to look forward to, while providing groups of grown-up friends with a fun hang-out spot at the rental cabin.

 Bring the outdoors indoors with the ability to enjoy the night sky in comfort, even on the coldest of winter nights.
 Stargazing is a notable activity in Big Bear, with the elevation and lack of city-adjacent light pollution providing a much clearer view of the sky than what you can probably get at home.
 It’s such a prime location for astronomy that the New Jersey Institute of Technology even operates a solar observatory with a massive telescope off of Big Bear Lake.

-With a hot tub, there’s no need to bundle up the kids or cut an outdoor stargazing session short due to cold weather.
-You can sink into the tub and gaze up at the stars with binoculars or your naked eyes and see the Milky Way, shooting stars and a gorgeous view of the moon.
+If you take our advice and book a rental with a hot tub, there’s no need to bundle up the kids or cut an outdoor stargazing session short due to cold weather.
+You can sink into the tub and gaze up at the stars with binoculars or your naked eyes and see the Milky Way, shooting stars, and a gorgeous view of the moon.